The Best Budget Backpacking Packs

 External sleeping pad straps not included

-This pack isn't as breathable as higher-end models, and it also won't appeal to ounce counters with its average weight.
+This pack isn't as breathable as higher-end models, and it also won't appeal to ounce-counters with its average weight.
 The Terra 55 lacks sleeping pad straps at its base, a feature that comes standard on many modern backpacking packs.
 The compression straps on the side offer an asymmetrical substitute.
 These drawbacks are not major, and most backpackers will have no qualms saving cash with this pack that delivers all the necessities well.
 Organized, adjustable, and easy to use, this pack is a cinch to use on overnight trips and extended backcountry and world travel.
-For men's and youth versions of this pack, check out The North Face Terra 65 and The North Face Youth Terra 35, respectively.
+For men's version of this pack, check out The North Face Terra 65.

 Read review: The North Face Terra 55 - Women's